alanng10/Secane/Docue/Para/a.md

 Para has tool worth.

-Tool worth is quadratic of total abstract opacity, relate to 1 base tool unit.
+Tool worth is quadratic of total class opacity, relate to 1 base tool unit.

 The base tool unit is